 This winter she’s vacationing with family for a week—something she never could have done in public accounting during the busy season.

 Now, weekends are work-free.
 She’s able to have weekly date nights with her husband.
 “I feel more present, because I don’t bring my computer home.
 In public accounting, you bring it home, you check it every night.
 So, it’s not only more actual free time, but it’s more free space in my mind.”

-The Compass program is helping Alana gain experience in the private sector and giving her more clarity on the type of full-time accounting role she wants next.
+The Compass program helped Alana gain experience in the private sector and giving her more clarity on the type of full-time accounting role she wants next.